BTC, ETH, USDT

 NFTs

-Ethereum’s standards also allow unique digital assets to be created, owned, and traded.
-NFTs work through smart contracts too, which verify their scarcity and their ownership on the blockchain.
+Ethereum’s standards also enable the creation, ownership, and trading of unique digital assets.
+NFTs rely on smart contracts to verify their scarcity and ownership on the blockchain.

-NFTs can be digital art, such as those sold on CryptoPunks or the Bored Ape Yacht Club, or virtual real estate sold on Decentraland.
-NFTs’ price varies, with some worth practically nothing, while some sell for millions of dollars, like Beeple’s $69 million artwork sold during the 2021 NFT boom.
+NFTs can be digital art, such as CryptoPunks or Bored Ape Yacht Club, or virtual real estate in Decentraland.
+NFT prices vary, with some worth practically nothing and others selling for millions of dollars, like Beeple’s $69 million artwork sold during the 2021 NFT boom.

-NFTs are now present in music and literature, too, with artists and authors releasing their albums and books in the form of non-fungible tokens.
+NFTs are now present in music and literature, too, with artists and authors releasing their albums and books as non-fungible tokens.
 What’s more, brands like Samsung or Adidas buy virtual land to ‘build’ virtual stores on.

 DAOs

 Ethereum also enables DAOs, or Decentralized Autonomous Organizations, which many claim to be the future of society.
-These leaderless communities are governed by code and the votes of their members.
+These leaderless communities are governed by code and their members’ votes.

-A DAO worth mentioning is MakerDAO, which manages DAI, the largest decentralized stablecoin with around $5 billion in market capitalization.
+A DAO worth mentioning is MakerDAO, which manages DAI, the largest decentralized stablecoin with a market capitalization of around $5 billion.
 Its members decide on fees and collateral types by voting.

 Another interesting DAO is the ConstitutionDAO, whose members aim to bid on an original copy of the Constitution of the United States.